MingyuYang-Yale/BENG469/Assignment1/2021-02-11/README.md

 cat has nothing to do with cats.
 <p><img width="300" src="https://github.com/MingyuYang-Yale/BENG469/blob/main/Assignment1/real-cat.png" alt="foo bar" title="train &amp; tracks" /></p>

-The cat (short for “concatenate“) command is one of the most frequently used command in Linux. cat command allows us view contents of a file, concatenate files and redirect output in terminal or files.
+The cat (short for “concatenate“) cat is short for concatenate, which means join together, we can cat and join multiple files together and print out their content.

-use ```cat``` to display contents of student-list.txt :
+Let's use ```cat``` to display contents of student-list.txt :
 ```
 cat student-list.txt
 ```